 But the thing that makes superfoods super that’s not listed on the nutrition facts label (or the ingredients label of a product that includes broccoli) is what’s called phytochemicals.

 There are thousands of phyto- (phyto is Greek for plant) chemicals—also known as phytonutrients—in a single plant.
 These natural compounds, generally speaking, help defend plants from fungi, bacteria, viruses and hungry insects.

-They support our immune system, help maintain hormonal balance, regulate mood, and play a significant role in maintaining homeostasis.
+They support our immune system, hormonal balance, mood, and play a significant role in maintaining homeostasis.

-When your body is in a state of homeostasis, you don’t just feel ok, you feel great: your energy is rock-steady all day, your inflammation levels are normal, you feel calm yet laser-focused, you have abundant energy and you’re in good spirits.
+When your body is in a state of homeostasis, you don’t just feel ok, you feel great: your energy is rock-steady all day, you feel calm yet laser-focused, you have abundant energy and you’re in good spirits.

 That’s why eating plants rocks!
 But if you want to look and feel your best, you shouldn’t merely be content with eating a plant-based diet.